Why Is Employee Engagement Important?

-- Employees are happy and excited to work for the company and team
+- Employees are happy and excited to work for the company.

 - Employees value and understand the company mission, goals, and objectives.
-Likewise, the company understands and values employee goals.
+Likewise, the company understands and values employees’ goals.

-However, it’s important to note: it’s not just employees’ happiness or satisfaction that matters, but how it relates to the individual’s and company’s performance and productivity.
+However, it’s important to note that it’s not just employees’ happiness or satisfaction that matters, but how it relates to the individual’s and company’s performance and productivity.